-Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 25.
-(2) Left TouchPad button Functions like the left button on an external mouse.
-(3) Right TouchPad button Functions like the right button on an external mouse.
+(1) TouchPad zone Reads your fing on the screen. er gestures to move the pointer or activate items NOTE: For mo screen gestures re information, see Using TouchPad and touch on page 32.
+(2) Left TouchPad button Functions like the ne left button on an external mouse.
+(3) Right TouchPad button Functions like the ne right button on an external mouse.